-Timely thinning can be used to maintain semiopen crown conditions.
+Timely thinning can be used to maintain semi-

+open crown conditions.
 While used as a tool to manage the light available for forage production, thinning also serves to increase the resources (light, water, and nutrients) available to the remaining higher value trees and therefore, should enhance their growth rate.

 Another dual purpose management practice is pruning.
-Proper pruning of the lower branches, to develop a high-value butt log, can increase log value and increase the space available for opera-
+Proper pruning of the lower branches, to develop a high-value butt log, can increase log value and increase the space available for operation of equipment.
+At the same time, this also increases sunlight available to the forage.